WHAT DO WE MEAN WHEN WE SAY ... ?

 Abbreviations and acronyms in the translation industry generally originate in the English language and are not necessarily self-explanatory.
 Here we explain some of the most frequently used abbreviations.

-A “match” is the level of similarity of a segment in the TM compared to a new segment.
+Context plays a key role when working with CAT tools.
+The percentage of a match indicates the similarity of a segment in the TM to a new segment.

 Follow us on twitter: @FaustT9ns